hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_linked_service.html.markdown

 * `workspace_name` - (Required) Name of the Log Analytics Workspace that will contain the linkedServices resource.
 Changing this forces a new resource to be created.

 * `linked_service_name` - (Optional) Name of the type of linkedServices resource to connect to the Log Analytics Workspace specified in `workspace_name`.
-Currently it defaults to and only supports `automation` as a value.
+Currently it only supports `automation` and `cluster` as a value, and defaults to `automation`.
 Changing this forces a new resource to be created.

-* `resource_id` - (Required) The ID of the Resource that will be linked to the workspace.
-Changing this forces a new resource to be created.
+* `resource_id` - (Optional) The ID of the Resource that will be linked to the workspace.
+This should be used for linking resources which require read access.

-* `write_access_resource_id` - (Optional) The ID of the write_access_resource.
+* `write_access_resource_id` - (Optional) The ID of the Resource that will be linked to the workspace.
+This should be used for linking resources which require write access.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ## Attributes Reference